birdiecare/birdie-test/README.md

  - A graph
  - A timeline

- Or any other way/combinaison of those.
+ Or any other way/combination of those.
+We are test driven here at Birdie so plays make sure you write tests to validate your works behaviour.

 ## Deliverables